mjncardenas/Pandas-Project/README.md

 •	We have found the datasets in Kaggle

 4) Questions they hope to answer with the data
-•	Which airlines have the least/most delays?
+•	Which destinations cause the least and most delays for Southwest Airlines?
-•	Are most of the delays correlated with the weather?
+•	What are the airports with the most delays?
-•	Which days/months have the most delays?
+•	Which day of the week has the most delays?
-•	Does departure and destination affect delays?
-•	What are/mode causes of the delays?
+•   Do east coast airports have more delays than west coast airports?

 5) Plans
 •	Upload csv in Jupyter